Jonathon-Fleming/ToxPi-GIS/README.md

 1C.
 Run ToxPi_Model.py from windows command prompt using the following commands and the ToxPi GUI CSV output as input
 ```
 "%PROGRAMFILES%\ArcGIS\Pro\bin\Python\Scripts\proenv" (Used to load ArcGIS Pro environment)
-python ToxPi_Model.py location\infile location\outfile.lyrx (Used to run script)
+python ToxPi_Model.py location\infile.csv location\outfile.lyrx (Used to run script)
 ```
 1D.
 Open output layer file in ArcGIS Pro
 1E.
 Share resulting map to ArcGIS Online

+Output:
+  * Script makes a geodatabase in the location folder called ToxPiAuto.gdb
+  * Script outputs a layer file at location\outfile.lyrx

+Requirements:
+* ArcGIS Pro licensing
+* Requires being logged into ArcGIS Portal
+* Data must be limited to the USA
+* Source column for data must be formatted Latitude, Longitude
+* Column labeled Name must be present in data
+* Windows Operating System
+* Lyrx file must be output to a separate location folder for new maps, else it will overwrite the previous map layers within the geodatabase

 General Troubleshooting:
 * Error when accessing environment

-1. Use the [ToxPi GUI](https://toxpi.org/) to analyze your data and obtain an output csv file.
-2. Run ToxPi_Model.py using the ToxPi output.
-Alternatively, experienced ArcGIS users may use ToxPiToolbox.tbx from within ArcGIS Pro for size customization and a single layer of ToxPi figures.
-3. Open the resulting layer file in ArcGIS Pro and share the layer files as a web map to ArcGIS Online publically.
-4. Obtain the shareable web link for the hosted layer from ArcGIS Online, which anyone can use to view the layer.

-Description: Use the script to automatically produce predesigned feature layers containing interactive ToxPi features using the output of the ToxPi GUI as input.
-Steps to run from windows command prompt:
-* Access environment using command:
-  * "%PROGRAMFILES%\ArcGIS\Pro\bin\Python\Scripts\proenv"
-  * Notes:
-    * Quotes are required.
+  * Make sure quotes are included
-    * If you did a custom installation of ArcGIS Pro this location might be different(ie. not in program files)
+  * The location to the proenv may be different if you did a custom installation location of ArcGIS Pro
-* Run script with required parameters:
+* Error when running script
-  * python ToxPi_Model.py location\infile location\outfile.lyrx
-  * If location is your current directoy, replace location with .
+  * If location is your current directory, replace the location with a .
-  * Note: Script will not work without the lyrx extension on the desired output file

-OutPut:
-  * Script makes a geodatabase in the outfile path called ToxPiAuto.gdb
-  * Script outputs a layer file at location\outfile

-Important Notes:
-* Requires ArcGIS Pro license and download, and must be logged into ArcGIS software
-* Script currently only for use with USA data, tool is universal
-* Source column expected to be formatted Latitude, Longitude for script, script is provided in utilites called swap_coordinates.py to swap coordinate format if Longitude, Latitude
-* Name column required for script
+  * Make sure .lyrx is present on outfile
+  * Make sure you are logged into ArcGIS Portal and have required ArcGIS Pro licensing
+  * Make sure nonessential columns are not present in data
+* Mapping Incorrect
+  * Ensure source is formatted latitude, longitude. swap_coordinates.py is provided in Utilities folder if coordinates need to be swapped
   * Each time script is run to generate a map a different directory should be used unless overwriting a previous map
-* Special Steps are required to run with mac or linux

 **ArcToolBox Instructions(Path 2):**
 The ToxPiToolbox.tbx file contains a custom tool called ToxPi Construction for drawing the polygons that make up ToxPi figures.
 It requires more manual steps than the script; however, a model can be created for the automation of layers for specific data, and the toolbox allows for more customization than the script, including size of ToxPi figures.
 This, along with a walkthrough example, are described under Vignette 3 in the Examples section.